Dangers of Smoking and Snorting OxyContin

 - Lung infections.

-Though overdose is always a risk any time someone abuses OxyContin, it is more likely if the person takes the drug in ways .
-In addition, the risk of overdose may be amplified if they combine OxyContin with alcohol or certain other substances of abuse (especially those with respiratory depressant effects).1
+Though overdose is always a risk any time someone misuses OxyContin, it is more likely if the person takes the drug in certain ways.
+For example, the risk of overdose may be amplified if a person combines OxyContin with alcohol or other substances of misuse (especially those with respiratory depressant effects).1

 If overdose is suspected, prompt medical attention is necessary.
 Signs of an overdose on OxyContin include:11